 Provided further that the provisions of this section shall not apply to such income credited or paid to—

-- the General Insurance Corporation of India (hereafter in this proviso referred to as the Corporation) or to any of the four companies (hereafter in this proviso referred to as such company), formed by virtue of the schemes framed under sub-section (1) of section 16 of the General Insurance Business (Nationalisation) Act, 1972, in respect of any shares owned by the Corporation or such company or in which the Corporation or such company has full beneficial interest;
+- the General Insurance Corporation of India (hereafter in this proviso referred to as the Corporation) or to any of the four companies (hereafter in this proviso referred to as such company), formed by virtue of the schemes framed under sub-section (1) of section 16 of the General Insurance Business (Nationalisation) Act, 1972, in respect of any shares owned by the Corporation or such company or in which the Corporation or such company has a full beneficial interest;

-- any other insurer in respect of any shares owned by it or in which it has full beneficial interest.]
+- any other insurer in respect of any shares owned by it or in which it has a full beneficial interest.]

 11. Section 194J - Earlier TDS @ 10% on technical fees or royalty is required to be deducted u/s 194J but now 2% is required to be deducted on technical fee or royalty.

 12. Section 194K - Any mutual fund or other specified companies responsible for paying income in connection with units shall deduct tax at source @ 10% provided the amount paid or payable to a particular person during a particular year is exceeding 5,000.